 All of Egmont is a foundation.
 We have no owners, but a vital commitment to do well and do good.
-Giving back to society, we create a better life for vulnerable children and young people in Denmark and Norway.
-All Egmont’s profits are reinvested in our media businesses and donated to support charitable initiatives.
+The profits from all our companies are either reinvested in our media or donated to help children and young people at risk.

 Nordisk Film Fonden is an independent part of the Egmont Foundation with its own objectives and focus areas.
 This foundation supports talents and encourages the great film story.Go to Nordisk Film Fonden

 By providing different types of support, we can achieve the largest impact.
 The Egmont Foundation uses different philanthropic instruments: Donations, partnerships, incubator grants, catalytic activities and the programme called A Helping Hand, which gives support directly to children and families at risk.
 Besides funding, we support with: